Not-Baguette/mtkclient-installer/README.md

 Once you've installed all these, it will automatically open a command prompt on mtkclient folder so you can just run the command be done with it.

-## Todo for v1.4
+## Todo for v1.5
-- [X] Remove naming the files directly and put it on a variable instead (Did to some extent)
-- [ ] Detect and hashcheck the files before running (No easy way to validate the hash dynamically)
-- [X] Probably get rid of `path_dict` (I instead made it more effective)
-- [X] Streamline and move mtkclient installation to `download_mtkclient()` function (since it's useless now)
-- [ ] Precheck if we have a file with the same name maybe(?)
-- [ ] ???
-I am not sure tbh, This app should be self-sufficient since it will keep taking the latest build possible.
+- [ ] Finding a reason to versionbump and raise my commits per day
+- [X] Find a codename for v1.5

 ## Credits
 - [bkerler](https://github.com/bkerler/) for mtkclient